EarthyScience/FAIRSenDD/website/docs/pricing.md

 Please enter the spatio-temporal extent to be processed.
 The price will be estimated automatically.

-Please note that these results are not official offerings from any cloud provider.
-Ressource estimation were based on the Sentinel-1 Sigma0 collection at 20m resolution in Equi7 projection at the EODC cloud.
+Ressource estimation were based on the following assumptions:

+- Sentinel-1 Sigma0 collection at 20m resolution in Equi7 projection
+- Satellite revisit period of 6 days, e.g., coverage in Europe
+- data is available in GeoTIFF format
+- files are located on a network share in the same data center
+- execution on a  AMD EPIC MILAN CPU with 32GB RAM
+- execution of the Julia package within a REPL

 <ClientOnly>